aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

-Gets and sets the Locale used for workbook at the time the file was loaded.
+the Locale used for workbook at the time the file was loaded.

 **Returns:**
 java.util.Locale